KonnorRogers/snowpacker/README.md

 ## WORK IN PROGRESS

-Progress can be seen on the `development` branch.
+Please note, that this project is still in it's infancy.
+Feel free to file bug reports and issues.

 [![Gem Version](https://badge.fury.io/rb/snowpacker.svg)](https://badge.fury.io/rb/snowpacker)

 [![Maintainability](https://api.codeclimate.com/v1/badges/b88ac1a56d868d4f23d5/maintainability)](https://codeclimate.com/github/ParamagicDev/snowpacker/maintainability)

-This gem integrates the [snowpack](https://snowpack.dev/) JS module bundler into your Rails application.
+This gem integrates the [snowpack](https://snowpack.dev/) JS module bundler into your Rails / Ruby application.
 It is inspired by gems such as [breakfast](https://github.com/devlocker/breakfast) / [webpacker](https://github.com/rails/webpacker) started as a fork of [parcel-rails](https://github.com/michaldarda/parcel-rails).

 This is not meant to be a 1:1 replacement of Webpacker.
-Snowpacker is actually just a wrapper around Snowpack using Rake.
+Snowpacker is actually just a wrapper around Snowpack using Rake and as a result can be used without Rails.

 ## Installation